Hochman Consultants makes websites more effective. Contact us today for help with search marketing and mobile-friendly web development.

-Many webmasters don’t understand the difference between a 301 and 302 redirect.
-Unlike users operating browsers, search engines sense the different types of redirects, and handle them differently.
-A 301 redirect means that the page has moved to a new location, permanently.
-A 302 redirect means that the move is temporary.
+Many webmasters would like to know more about the difference between a 301 and 302 redirect.
+To a user they seem to work the same way, but they aren’t the same as far as search engines are concerned.
+Search engines sense the different types of redirects, and handle them differently.
+A 301 redirect means that the page has permanently moved to a new location.
+A 302 redirect means that the move is only temporary.
 Search engines need to figure out whether to keep the old page, or replace it with the one found at the new location.
 If the wrong type of redirect has been set up, search engines may become confused, resulting in a loss of traffic.

 Why does this matter?
 If you are moving a web page or an entire web site to a new location, for instance if you change your domain name, you want visitors to be able to find your site.
 A redirect causes the user’s browser to automatically forward from the old location to the new one.
 You might think that Google and the other search engines would just follow the redirects, but that’s where things get complicated.
 When a site moves, that can trigger the Google aging delay.
 Usually the site drops out of the search rankings for several months, sometimes even a year.
 We’ll come back to this later.